mhersson/mpls/README.md

 you're writing documentation or creating notes, `mpls` provides a seamless and interactive environment.

-Built with terminal editors in mind, such as Vim and Helix, which do not have built-in Markdown rendering, `mpls` bridges the gap by providing a live preview feature that works alongside these editors.
+Built with terminal editors in mind, such as (Neo)vim and Helix, which do not have built-in Markdown rendering, `mpls` bridges the gap by providing a live preview feature that works alongside these editors.
 Additionally, `mpls` is compatible with any editor that supports the Language Server Protocol (LSP), making it a